 Walking up the road, we admired the surrounding scenery but felt uncertain as to where we were headed.
 We hoped the road would be a straight shot back into Gilgit.
 How far was it?
 We had no one to ask, just miles of blacktop winding up towards another break in the ridge line.
 Few cars passed us, but if any stopped, we couldn’t communicate with their drivers as locals only spoke Urdu or a local dialect.

 Gradually, the ridge to our right dropped away, opening up a vast labyrinth of high pastures, wooded hillsides, and cascading rivers.
 It gave us a physical understanding of the word, panorama.
 I didn’t recall us passing this area earlier.
 The bus windows had been misted or a rain squall had obliterated the view.
-After we cleared the end of the ridge and the last of the clouds lifted, my companion and I were stopped.
-A surreal sensation held me, so unexpectedly being able to view a massive peak.
+After we cleared the end of the ridge and the last of the clouds lifted my companion and I were stopped.
+A surreal sensation held me, so unexpectedly viewing a massive peak.
 Normally to view huge peaks, I had to hike for days or weeks and possibly wait for the weather to clear.
-Here, I had been presented with the view of quite obviously a majestic mountain with its intricate network of ridges, and ancillary peaks and it happened by chance.
+Here, I had been presented with the view of quite obviously a majestic mountain with its intricate network of ridges and ancillary peaks, and it happened by chance.
 Nothing had been planned.
 It just happened.
 What peak had just nudged its way into my life?
 I had started this walk with little in the way of expectations and yet my eyes could not deny the beauty that I beheld.

 the inaccessibility of K2 and there I stood as close as one can be to that mountain while still being on a road.
 The hike to base camp apparently took over a week.
 I have carried memories of this sighting for most of my life.
 How could I not have realized the detail of that memory was fallacious?
 My memory of that incident may have been reasonably accurate, but it was my initial assumption about which peak we had discovered that had been wrong.
 I indeed had walked past K2 on our hike up the road from the bus, which lay miles behind us, submerged in muddy water.

 Memories, memories, memories.
-How we create a world that we thought we lived in.
-Only, later, to find it was not the case.
+How we create a world that we thought we lived in only to find later it was not the case.
 But does it matter?
-No. Because it was the memories as we thought they occurred, which fueled our lives’ pathway.
+No, because it was the memories as we thought they occurred that fueled our lives’ pathway.
 It just may not have been as we imagined.

 On the following morning our much happier and refreshed guide looked optimistic as he announced, “The weather forecast says it should be clear again.
 I think it will be perfect for flying to Rawalpindi.”
 An audible sigh of relief arose from us all.
 Indeed, the flight turned out to be spectacular and much easier than taking the bus.